Ghanem99/ITI-Laravel-SummerTraining-OnlineBookStore-FinalProject/README.md

 ## Project Description

 <aside>
-💡 The website is divided into two modules
+💡 The website is divided into two modules:
 ● Student
 ● Admin